MaximSaka/MaaXBoard-RT-Demo/README.md

-# Maaxboard-rt-Demo
+# MaaXBoard-RT-Demo

-This program demonstrates the basic functionality of Maaxboard-RT board.
+This program demonstrates the basic functionality of MaaXBoard-RT board.
 It includes:
 - GUI pages built by free GUI-Guider tool from nxp.
 Total 6 pages:
     1. Led Control
     2. Wi-fi & Network